yuhko-msft/microsoft-graph-docs/api-reference/v1.0/api/team-delete-members.md

 ---
 title: "Remove members from team"
-description: "Remove a conversationMember from a team."
+description: "Remove a member from a team."
 author: "nkramer"
 localization_priority: Priority
 ms.prod: "microsoft-teams"